Many people approaching retirement feel a quiet pressure to “get it right.”

 - Understand what’s sustainable over time

-- See how different scenarios affect your decisions
+- See how different scenarios may affect your decisions

 - Make adjustments without starting over

-- Stay grounded during uncertain markets
+- Make more consistent decisions during uncertain markets

 Most importantly, it shifts your focus away from trying to control the future…